 Fashion designers are well-known for being crafty when it comes to handling clothing.
-If you happen to buy your clothes from a thrift store shop, thinking like a designer means looking at thrift store clothing as a bundle of works-in-progress.
+If you buy your clothes from a thrift store shop, thinking like a designer means looking at thrift store clothing as ongoing projects.

 Some ways to act like a fashion designer are to:

-- Try something on, and manipulate it in multiple ways, like pinching it back, wearing it backwards, turning it inside out, or tucking it in.
+- Try something on, and manipulate it in multiple ways, like wearing it backward or turning it inside out.
 If only minor edits are needed, you can work with the clothing easier.

-- Don’t overstock unaltered clothing.
-Otherwise, you may end up with a lot of junk.
-The idea for this is to work on what you buy as soon as you have them.
+- Refrain from overstocking unaltered clothing.
+Otherwise, you may be stuck with a lot of junk.
+The idea is to work on what you buy as soon as you have them.

-- If your thrift store has a bargain bin, you can find a lot of stained and stretched pieces, which you can easily dye, mend, or even restyle.
+- If your thrift store has a bargain bin, you can find dyed or stretched pieces, which you can easily mend or restyle.